-Coronavirus, the virus that causes COVID-19, spreads largely by inhaling very fine, aerosolized particles carrying the virus, The CDC's advice is to stay at least 6 feet away from people in public.
+Coronavirus, the virus that causes COVID-19, spreads largely by droplets or inhaling very fine, aerosolized particles carrying the virus, The CDC's advice is to stay at least 6 feet away from people in public.
 But it's hard to keep your distance when you're crammed into a crowded subway car or bus.

 You'll have less exposure to germs if you drive your own car, ride a bike, or walk to work.
 But what should you do if you have to take public transportation?
 And how safe is ride-sharing?
 Here's a guide to getting around safely.